 Recipients have to show proof of low-income/government assistance, proof of DAC residency, a picture ID, and veterinary records for their pets.
 Services are limited to no more than eight times per year for each recipient.
 For more information, call 575-644-0505 or e-mail at email@example.com.

-To date, we have distributed more than 600, 000 pounds of food and pet supplies–such as collars, leashes, dog houses, and brushes/combs–to more than 1475 needy families.
-The average pounds per month we distribute is 10, 000, and we help approximately 80-100 families per week.
+To date, we have distributed more than 1 million pounds of food and pet supplies–such as collars, leashes, dog houses, and brushes/combs–to thousands of needy families.
+The average pounds per month we distribute is 10, 000, and we help approximately 50 families per week.
 We have been operating the pet food bank since 2009; it was our pilot program.